 \item \textbf{Selection}.

 $\sigma$ being the sigmoid gate function.

-\end{enumerate} During the forward transformation, the input information is distributed across a new sequence which length differ statically or dynamically with respect to the input, we suspect that the methods increase the quality of the input processing thanks to the additional information slot in case the new sequence length is greater than the previous one or the focus of the meaningful information over a smaller number of elements in the other way around.
+\end{enumerate} During the forward transformation, the input information is distributed across a new sequence which length differs statically or dynamically with respect to the input, we suspect that the methods increase the quality of the input processing thanks to the additional information slot in case the new sequence length is greater than the previous one or the focus of the meaningful information over a smaller number of elements in the other way around.
 In case of dynamic expansion, the extra elements resulted from the expansion of each single input, is hypothesized to be able to extract additional meaningful semantics from the whole sequence.
 Such information is then gathered back to each non expanded input in the backward step.
-Finally, the result is divided into two paths performing a sort of ``Neural Binary Classification'' for two purposes: \begin{enumerate} \item we attempt in the creation of multiple specialized neural regions in which input signals can be properly conveyed \cite{kandel2000principles} implementing the active memory on a different perspective, in contrast to \cite{sukhbaatar2019augmenting} which describes memory as a part of the network that affect the inputs independently regardless of the whole sequence (for e.g. the FeedForward); \item it assures no information is lost during the Forward step. \end{enumerate} Both static and dynamic expansion are depicted in Figure \ref{fig:dynamic_expansion.png} which visually showcases also the differences between the two.
+Finally, the result is divided into two paths performing a sort of ``Neural Binary Classification'' for two purposes: \begin{enumerate} \item we attempt in the creation of multiple specialized neural regions in which input signals can be properly conveyed \cite{kandel2000principles} implementing the active me\-mory in a different perspective, in contrast to \cite{sukhbaatar2019augmenting} which describes memory as a part of the network that affects each singular part of the input regardless the sequence as a whole (for e.g. the FeedForward); \item it assures no information is lost during the Forward step. \end{enumerate} Both static and dynamic expansion are depicted in Figure \ref{fig:dynamic_expansion.png} which visually showcases also the differences between the two.